near/nearcore/docs/architecture/gas/parameter_definition.md

 Gas parameters are a subset of runtime parameters that are defined in [core/primitives/res/runtime_configs/parameters.yaml](https://github.com/near/nearcore/blob/d0dc37bf81f7e7bde9c560403b085fae04108659/core/primitives/res/runtime_configs/parameters.yaml).
-**IMPORTANT**: This is not the final list of parameters, it contains the base values which can be overwritten per protocol version.
+**IMPORTANT:** This is not the final list of parameters, it contains the base values which can be overwritten per protocol version.
 For example, [53.txt](https://github.com/near/nearcore/blob/d0dc37bf81f7e7bde9c560403b085fae04108659/core/primitives/res/runtime_configs/53.txt) changes several parameters starting from version 53.
 To see all parameter